michaelmuenzer/gitcoin-parsiq/blockchain_insights/README.md

 ## Statistics
 ### Breeds / day
-Understand how actively used the game is and if it is worth putting your Sire on the marketplace.
+Understand how active user of Cryptokitties are and if is and if it is worth putting your Sire on the marketplace.
 ![1](https://i.imgur.com/EZbHjkw.png)

 ### Breeder wallet size